 Accounts receivable consists of tuition and fee charges to students and auxiliary enterprise services provided to students, faculty and staff.
 This also includes amounts due from the federal government, state and local governments or private sources in connection with reimbursement of allowable expenditures made pursuant to the University's sponsored agreements.
-In addition, accounts receivable includes unpaid medical services provided by the faculty members of the Medical Sciences Campus (MSC) of the University to the Commonwealth's health reform program patients; contracted services provided by the faculty members of the MSC to a component unit of the Commonwealth and to SMU; and unremitted distributions of income to be received by the University from a component unit of the Commonwealth under the Gambling Law by virtue of Act No. 36 of 2005.
+In addition, accounts receivable includes unpaid medical services provided by the faculty members of the Medical Sciences Campus (MSC) of the University to the Commonwealth's health reform program patients; contracted services provided by the faculty members of the Commonwealth and to SMU; and unremitted distributions of income to be received by the University from a component unit of the Commonwealth under the Gambling Law by virtue of Act No. 36 of 2005.